Back to Info and Examples for Accessibility Insights for Web

 This rule passes if ANY of the following is true:

-• Element has a non-empty aria-label attribute
+- Element has a non-empty

-• Element has an aria-labelledby attribute that references elements that are visible to screen readers
+aria-labelledbyattribute that references elements that are visible to screen readers - Element has a non-empty

 Use caution when applying role="presentation" or role="none" to a <frame> or <iframe> element.
 These roles instruct assistive technologies to disregard the element’s implicit role without hiding its content from users.
 If a <frame> or <iframe> has inner text, adding a role of presentation or none will cause it to be reported to users as a text string with no semantic context.
 For more information, see Using ARIA: Use of Role=presentation or Role=none.